 This simple teriyaki sauce recipe comes together in less than 10 minutes.
-It is great for stir fries, marinating, or even as a dip!
+It is great for stir fries, marinating, or making my teriyaki tofu!

 My pantry isn’t complete without a good teriyaki sauce.
 I love tossing it with pan-fried tofu or using it as a stir-fry sauce.
 However, I can’t bring myself to buy it at the store because those sauces usually contain too much sugar.
 Whenever I cook with the pre-made sauces, I end up adding much more salt to my food to balance out the sweetness.
 That’s why I wanted to create my own teriyaki sauce recipe.